gpuwangge/VulkanPlatform/README.md

 # Object-oriented Vulkan Platform for Windows/Android
 This project is a Vulkan cross-platform solution which can be used to develop Vulkan sample tests, and build them to binary that runs on Windows and Android.
 I originally made this tool to develop my own mobile game.
 - Native Vulkan API is too hard to use!
-This wrapper can be used for education and easy to experiment new stuffs.
+This wrapper can be used for education and easy to run new experiments.
 - The platform is a real-time, interactive game-like engine.
 - Build windows and android binary at the same time (with no Android Java/Kotlin/Gradle knowledge needed)!
 Save some time for dates!